Amanda has managed her hemorrhoids with home remedies for two decades.

 Managing hemorrhoids and preventing flare-ups takes daily care that is more easily accomplished at home.
-Traveling changes diet and exercise routines.
+Traveling changes your diet and exercise routines.
 It can be difficult to carry hemorrhoid treatments with you and apply them on the go.
 And concerns about how to manage hemorrhoids can lead to anxiety.
 If hemorrhoids are keeping you housebound, consider the following travel hacks.

 Diet plays a big role in managing hemorrhoids.
 Becoming familiar with how your diet affects your bowel habits can help you prevent problems when you are traveling.
 It may be helpful to keep a food journal for awhile, or simply keep track of what you ate before experiencing constipation or diarrhea.
 See if any patterns emerge and avoid repeating them.
 Knowing your body and maintaining balance will help you stay in control of flare-ups.

-One important factor to maintaining control is having the right amount of bulk in your diet.
+One important factor in maintaining control is having the right amount of bulk in your diet.
 Generally, you want to keep things moving along through your system.
 Aim to be passing a stool 2-3 times per day.
 To avoid constipation and stools that are too large and hard:

-- Limit breads, grains, and pasta.
+- Limit bread, grains, and pasta.

 - Eat dried fruit such as prunes and apricots.

 - Eat pineapple and/or papaya pills, which contain enzymes that help break down food in your gut.